Dre Campbell Farm

 5. Plant Disease

-Diseases—from powdery mildew to bacterial canker—are among farmers’ plant problems [1].
+Diseases—from powdery mildew to bacterial canker—are among the most common plant problems for farmers [1].
 Fortunately, there are ways to prevent plant diseases from occurring.

-• Check your plants for diseases before you bring them home and plant them.
+• Check your plants for diseases before bringing them home and planting them.

-• Water plants in the morning to help keep them healthy.
+• Water plants in the morning to help keep them healthy and thriving.

 • Water the soil, not the foliage.